Cocaine and society: Illicit market

+The illicit market for cocaine encompasses a multi-billion-dollar global trade driven by Andean coca cultivation and decentralized, professional trafficking networks which supply consumer hubs in North America, Europe, and Oceania.
+Cocaine is one of the most widely-used illicit substances, characterized by widespread retail adulteration with agents such as levamisole and shifting consumption trends.
+Public-health and drug policies increasingly emphasize harm reduction strategies such as the distribution of reversal agents like naloxone for opioid contamination, reagent testing kits for drug-checking, and regulated safety resources.

 Use and culture

-Street names

-Cocaine is sometimes referred to on the street as blow, coca, coke, crank, flake, snow, or soda cot.
-Slang terms for free base cocaine include crack or rock.
+Cocaine is sometimes known on the street as blow, coca, coke, bag, toot, crank, flake, snow, or soda cot.
+Slang terms for freebase cocaine include crack or rock.

-Media

-Scientific evidence for a direct link between cocaine use and violent behavior is limited; media bias and misconceptions in popular reporting may have contributed to this association, which is more likely explained by factors such as cocaine use disorder or personality disorders.
+Evidence of a link between cocaine use and violent behavior is limited; media bias and misconceptions in popular reporting may have contributed to this association, which is more likely explained by factors such as cocaine use disorder or personality disorders.